Minimal Dirac seesaw accompanied by Dirac fermionic dark matter: Conclusion

 \section{Conclusion}

 In this paper we have shown a $U(1)_{B-L}^{}$ gauge symmetry can predict the existence of the Dirac neutrinos and the stable dark matter.
 Specifically, we have extended the SM $SU(3)_c^{}\times SU(2)_L^{} \times U(1)_Y^{}$ gauge symmetries by a $U(1)_{B-L}^{}$ gauge symmetry.
 We then introduced four right-handed neutrinos in order to cancel the gauge anomalies.
 Because of their Yukawa couplings to the Higgs singlet for spontaneously breaking the $U(1)_{B-L}^{}$ symmetry, two right-handed neutrinos can form a stable Dirac fermion and hence can account for the dark matter relic density.
-Furthermore, mediated by additionally heavy Higgs doublet(s) and/or fermion singlet(s), the other two right-handed neutrinos can have a dimension-5 operator with the SM lepton and Higgs doublets as well as the $U(1)_{B-L}^{}$ Higgs singlet.
-We hence can obtain a Dirac neutrino mass matrix with two nonzero eigenvalues.
-Finally, the interactions for the neutrino mass generation can also allow the decays of the heavy Higgs doublet(s) and/or fermion singlet(s) to produce a lepton asymmetry motivated by the leptogenesis mechanism.
+Furthermore, mediated by additionally heavy Higgs doublet(s), fermion singlet(s) and/or fermion doublet(s), the other two right-handed neutrinos can have a dimension-5 operator with the SM lepton and Higgs doublets as well as the $U(1)_{B-L}^{}$ Higgs singlet.
+We hence can obtain a minimal Dirac neutrino mass matrix only with two nonzero eigenvalues.
+Finally, the interactions for the neutrino mass generation can also allow the decays of the heavy Higgs doublet(s), fermion singlet(s) and/or fermion doublet(s) to produce a lepton asymmetry motivated by the leptogenesis mechanism.

-\textbf{Acknowledgement}: This work was supported by the National Natural Science Foundation of China under Grant No. 11675100 and the Recruitment Program for Young Professionals under Grant No. 15Z127060004.
+\textbf{Acknowledgement}: This work was supported in part by the National Natural Science Foundation of China under Grant No. 12175038 and 11675100, and in part by the Fundamental Research Funds for the Central Universities.